scikit-hep/awkward-0.x/README.rst

 For large arrays, only the first and last values are printed: the second-to-last star has three planets; all the other stars shown here have one planet.

 These arrays are called ``ChunkedArrays`` because the Parquet file is lazily read in chunks (Parquet's row group structure).
 The ``ChunkedArray`` (subdivides the file) contains ``VirtualArrays`` (read one chunk on demand), which generate the ``JaggedArrays``.
-This is an illustration of how each awkward class provides one feature, and you get desired behavior by combining them.
+This is an illustration of how each Awkward class provides one feature, and you get desired behavior by combining them.

 The ``ChunkedArrays`` and ``VirtualArrays`` support the same Numpy-like access as ``JaggedArray``, so we can compute with them just as we would any other array.